-If desired by decision-makers, further consideration of a center-running BRT project can be advanced as well.
-A logical next step would be further concept engineering development to understand implications on community access, analyze traffic/ circulation, develop cost estimates, and assess funding viability.
+Additional steps can be taken if desired on further consideration of a center-running BRT project as well.
+A logical next step would be further concept engineering development to understand implications on community access, analyze traffic/circulation, develop cost estimates, and assess funding viability.